I'm being cared for by: United Hope for Animals LA

 A4959719 Cooper | Mastiff/Pit Bull Mix

 A4959719 Cooper is a cheerful, relaxed 5-year-old fawn-with-white neutered male Mastiff and Pit Bull mix who was abandoned by his owner at a local veterinary office because the owner was not allowed to have dogs where he lives.
-Weighing just over 80 lbs, Cooper is a mellow and cooperative dog.
+Weighing just over 80 lbs, Cooper is an absolute loverboy.
 He adores being with people and just hanging out, doing whatever you're doing.
 He is highly adaptable, and would be a great side-kick to keep you company at work or around the house.
 Cooper loves to go for rides in the car, or to have a snooze in the sun.
-He is relaxed around dogs of all sizes when out and about; at home, we think he would be happiest as a single dog or possibly paired with a well-matched female dog.
-Cooper walks decently on leash, but some additional obedience training will really help him shine; he is eager-to-please and finds treats very motivating, so additional training with him should be a breeze.
-Cooper has a spectacularly large head that for sure will attract attention wherever he goes; he loves to rest it on the knee of his human friends and be pet.
+He is relaxed and friendly around dogs of all sizes.
+Cooper has completed obedience training and he walks nicely on leash and knows his basic commands.
+Cooper has a spectacularly large head that attracts attention wherever he goes (you won't believe how often people on the street stop to talk with Cooper!); he loves to rest it on the knee of his human friends and be pet.
 We can't overstate how loving and gentle this boy is--just lean down for a kiss and let him show you.
 Cooper experienced a lifetime of neglect, so he has some longer-term health issues related to this, including a kidney condition that can be managed by diet and a daily medication he is happy to take--and there is nothing that stops him from being a fabulous best pal!
 Cooper will be an awesome addition to any loving household eager to have a mellow, devoted best friend and that will offer him the care and attention he craves.

 United Hope for Animals is a 501c3 non-profit organization committed to creating a world where our relationship with animals is guided by compassion and responsibility.
 We actively work toward bringing an end to the needless suffering of companion animals through community-based programs here at home and across the border.